Cheating in bridge: Related terms

 Alcatraz coup – An illegal deliberate maneuver designed to gain information from the opponents by failing to follow suit during play.
 Suppose the dummy and declarer hold A J x and K 10 9 respectively, needing all tricks.
 The Jack is called from dummy and declarer revokes, pitching a card of another suit.
 If the Left Hand Opponent produces the Queen, declarer immediately announces the "careless error" and instead plays the King, then finessing the opponent out of the Queen.
 But if the Left Hand Opponent plays low, the declarer again quickly corrects the revoke playing low, since the finesse is assured.

 Chicago Convention – An illegal (tongue-in-cheek) convention used against one's opponents to claim a fouled hand.
 For instance while playing rubber bridge, one dishonest player picks up a hand without values and through prior secret agreement, recites a phrase such as, "How is your aunt in Chicago?"
 Partner may reply with a coded negative phrase such as, "She died last week." (meaning both players have bad hands).
-One conspirator will then say, "I only have only 12 cards," to which the other conspirator will say, "and I have 14 cards!"
+One conspirator will then say, "I only have 12 cards," to which the other conspirator will say, "and I have 14 cards!"
 The players then quickly throw their cards together on the table so their opponents' are unaware of the treachery.
 Also known as the 12-14 Convention.

 Coffeehousing – A player may not perform extraneous or overt actions with the express purpose of frustrating or distracting a player.
 Some unscrupulous players use various emotional hooks, snapping cards, drumming fingers on table, inducing FUD: Fear-Uncertainty-Doubt, false flattery, sarcasm, embarrassment, greed, etc. Also known as "coffee housing", such misdeeds include making improper remarks, gestures, hesitations or the like, with the intention to confuse or mislead opponents (Law 73).
 After numerous deliberate opponent hesitations, Charles Goren advised a perpetrator, "Madam, that second hesitation certainly was an overbid!"
 Similarly, George Kaufman once retorted to his opponents, "Let's have a review of the bidding again, with all the inflections."

 Irregularities – A breach of procedure, as described in the Laws and Proprieties, in bidding or play.
 If one is available, a director should be called to the table to make a ruling.